Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 How they relate to continuous integration

-Neither continuous delivery nor continuous deployment works without continuous integration (CI) as the foundation.
+Neither model works without continuous integration (CI) as the foundation.
 CI is the practice of merging code changes frequently and running automated builds and tests on every merge.
 It catches integration issues early and keeps the main branch in a working state.

 Each level builds on the previous one.
 You cannot skip straight to continuous deployment without first having solid CI and a reliable delivery pipeline.
-For a deeper look at how these pieces fit together, see What is CI/CD?.
+For a deeper look at how these pieces fit together, see our practical guide to CI/CD pipelines.

 flowchart TD